A ghostly shadow walks past a building.

 Baglan - Bwlch area and Tylefedwen Farm

-This ghost was said to move across the area before finally stopping at Tylefedwen Farm where it would point to a mine's air shaft before vanishing.
+This ghost would move across the area before finally stopping at Tylefedwen Farm where it would point to a mine's air shaft before vanishing.

 Baglan - General area and surrounding countryside

-Known about by locals for many years, it was not until 2005 when an off-duty police officer spotted the creature along Ladies Walk reports were taken more seriously.
+Known about by locals for many years, stories of the big cat were not taken seriously until 2005 when an off-duty police officer spotted the creature along Ladies Walk.
 Hair and print analysis showed the cat to be a puma.

 Bishopston - Old Manor House

-A white lady that manifested at this location was said to be accompanied by loud crashing sounds.
+A white lady that manifested at this location would be accompanied by loud crashing sounds.
 Poltergeist activity was also reported.
-The spirit was exorcised by twelve clerics.
+Twelve clerics finally exorcised the spirit.